choria-io/website/docs/content/playbooks/plans/index.md

 )
 ```

 You can go further and stick discovery in a function so you can reuse it between plans as `acme_app::webservers()`, and ship it via a module.
+Functions like these can be included in your MCollective plugin repositories and the Choria plugin packager will include them for you.

 Here using Choria Discovery via PuppetDB:

 ```puppet
 function acme_app::webservers (